michaelnguyen-creative/LLMEnterpriseAdoptionResearch/Scope_v0.2.md

 - Understanding Service Tiers & Deployment Models (LLM-as-a-Service vs. Self-Managed)
 - Service Tier Classification (Consumer vs. Commercial)
 2. Model Provider Privacy Assessment
+- How do LLMaaS service providers handle our business data?
+- What are implications of using public LLMs on our enterprise data?